Goldinteractive/js-base/README.md

 ### Installation

-Install this package with yarn:

-`yarn install @goldinteractive/js-base`

-or with npm:

-`npm install @goldinteractive/js-base`
+The package is available on npm: `@goldinteractive/js-base`

 After the installation has completed, you can import the complete base module or also just single modules: